 Access to Services

 Sexual exploration is a natural part of adolescent development.
 Certain behaviors, however, do increase risk of acquiring sexually transmitted diseases (STDs) and/or unwanted pregnancy.
 Early initiation of sexual intercourse, multiple sex partners, sex without a condom, and incorrect use of a condom increase the risk of poor outcomes.
-Male adolescents are more likely than females to be exposed to or engage in certain risky sexual behaviors.

 Early Initiation of Sexual Intercourse